 Management

-Their CEO is Gary Dickerson.
-He joined Applied Materials in 2011 when the company acquired Varian Semiconductor Equipment Associates, where Gary Dickerson serves as CEO.
-He held various leadership positions until he became the CEO and a member of the Board of Directors in 2013.
-Prior to joining Varian Semiconductor Equipment Associates, Gary Dickerson held leadership positions at KLA-Tencor Corporation, General Motors, and AT&T Technologies.
-He holds a Bachelor of Science degree in Engineering Management from the University of Missouri, Rolla, and an MBA degree from the University of Missouri, Kansas City.
-Gary Dickerson has extensive experience in the semiconductor industry and a proven track record of achieving profitable growth, gaining market share, and earning recognition for outstanding customer satisfaction.
-He has also been recognized as one of the top-performing CEOs by Barron's, Forbes, and the Harvard Business Review.
-He is known for prioritizing new product development, which is why he has increased research and development (R&D) spending at Applied Materials.
-This research and development (R&D) spending has resulted in excellent outcomes for shareholders.
-Over the past 10 years, Applied Materials has achieved a compound annual growth rate of over 13% in revenue, nearly 30% in non-GAAP EPS, and 33% in free cash flow.
-The only concern about Gary Dickerson is that Applied Materials has received a subpoena from the U.S. Attorney's Office for potentially evading export restrictions to China.
-Nonetheless, Gary Dickerson has done a remarkable job at Applied Materials, and I have confidence in his ability to lead the company in the future.
+Gary Dickerson is the CEO of Applied Materials.
+He joined the company in 2011 following its acquisition of Varian Semiconductor Equipment Associates, where he served as CEO.
+After holding various leadership roles at Applied Materials, Gary Dickerson became the CEO and a member of the Board of Directors in 2013.
+Before joining Varian Semiconductor Equipment Associates, he held leadership positions at KLA-Tencor Corporation, General Motors, and AT&T Technologies.
+He earned a Bachelor of Science degree in Engineering Management from the University of Missouri, Rolla, and an MBA from the University of Missouri, Kansas City.
+Gary Dickerson brings extensive experience in the semiconductor industry, with a proven track record of driving profitable growth, gaining market share, and achieving outstanding customer satisfaction.
+His leadership has been recognized by Barron's, Forbes, and the Harvard Business Review, which have named him among the top-performing CEOs.
+Known for his focus on innovation, Gary Dickerson has significantly increased research and development spending at Applied Materials.
+This emphasis on R&D has delivered strong outcomes for shareholders by fostering new product development and maintaining the company’s technological leadership.
+However, a concern under his leadership is the recent subpoena Applied Materials received from the U.S. Attorney's Office, related to a potential evasion of export restrictions to China.
+While this issue poses a challenge, Gary Dickerson’s overall performance as CEO has been remarkable, and his strategic direction has consistently positioned the company for success.
+I remain confident in his ability to lead Applied Materials effectively in the future.

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most significant of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
 Overall, the figures appear satisfactory.
-Applied Materials has experienced a decrease in some years, but it is not something I'm worried about.
-It is worth noting that the figures have reached a new peak since 2020, and it is encouraging that Applied Materials has achieved its highest numbers in the past year.
+While Applied Materials has experienced some decreases in certain years, these fluctuations are not a cause for concern.
+Notably, the figures have reached new peaks since 2020, and it is encouraging that Applied Materials achieved its highest equity levels in fiscal year 2024.
+Additionally, the year-over-year increase in equity has exceeded 10% in five of the past six years, which is a highly impressive performance and reflects the company's strong financial foundation.

 Debt

-Another important aspect to consider is the level of debt.
-It is crucial to determine if a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After performing the calculation on Applied Materials, I found that the company has 0,8 years of earnings in debt.
-It is within the three-year timeframe, so debt is not a concern for me.
+Another important aspect to evaluate is the level of debt.
+It is crucial to ensure that a business has a manageable debt level that can be repaid within a three-year period.
+This is assessed by dividing the total long-term debt by earnings.
+Based on my analysis of Applied Materials, the company has a debt-to-earnings ratio of 0,76 years, which is well within the three-year threshold.
+This indicates that debt is not a concern when considering an investment in Applied Materials.
+Moreover, Applied Materials has maintained a debt-to-earnings ratio below three years for the past decade, demonstrating prudent financial management.
+Given this track record, it is unlikely that debt will pose a significant concern for the company in the future either.

 Alpha Picks: Get stock recommendations from a portfolio up +151,64% (vs. S&P 500's +53,42%) since July 2022.